How to classify an employee vs. independent contractor

 • The individual makes their services available to the general public

 Misclassifying an employee as an independent contractor can have some significant financial issues attached to it, so it is important to know the rules and how they apply to your employees.
-For more information you can check out some details provided by the IRS here.
+For more information, please contact your ShindelRock professional or consult some details provided by the IRS here.